nathancarllopez/hyperbolic-paint-2/README.md

 - Split up handleMouseDown in HypCanvas to be more readable (e.g., write a helper function for the part that checks if a shape was clicked)

 Bugs:
+- lines have weird behavior when transitioning to a vertical line